Enoch79/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying all users and their home directories sorted by users
+displaying all the users and their home directories